Food Business Review

 Leveraging Strong Industry Networks

 Food brokers bring an extensive network of buyers, retailers, distributors, and wholesalers, which can be especially beneficial for small businesses looking to expand their market reach.
+Distributors such as Franmar Distributors also work with foodservice partners to ensure products and ingredients are available for diverse channels, complementing brokers’ connections.
 These networks allow brokers to connect producers with the right clients, ensuring that products reach the shelves of major retailers or penetrate niche markets effectively.
 A broker's network can open the door to international markets for local or regional producers, enabling them to compete globally.

 Simplifying the Sales Process